purtuga/SPWidgets/documentation/SPWidgets.SPControlLookupField.md

     Option used only when allowMultiples is false.
 It will hide the input field once a value has been selected.
 Only way to get it displayed again is to remove existing selected item.

 -   **showSelector**      :   *Boolean.
 Optional.
 Default=false* <br>
-    If true, then an icon will be displayed to the right of the selection input field that displays a popup displaying all values currently in the lookup List.
+    If true, an icon will be displayed to the right of the autocomplete input field that, when clicked, displays a popup area allowing the user to browse through the lookup list items for selection.

+    This option uses the _listTemplate_ option in displaying the items in the popup.
+The _maxResults_ option value will be used for paging the data when it is retrieved from the list.